In literature, as in life, the art of swimming isn’t hard to master

 Oliver Sacks, whose expertise ranges across many scientific and humanistic disciplines, has described in a sweet autobiographical essay, “Water Babies,” the joy that comes from playing in and with the buoyant medium that supports the swimmer.
 More important, he describes how the mind-altering properties of swimming can get thinking going as nothing else can.
 “Ecstasy,” he calls it—a word whose origin in Greek refers to standing outside of oneself: “There was a total engagement in the act of swimming, in each stroke, and at the same time the mind could float free, become spellbound, in a state like a trance.”
 In such trances one dreams, one composes—poems, songs, lectures, it hardly matters what.
 Sacks also aligns swimming with “musical activities”: flowing, buoying, suspending in its dynamics.
 Swimmers pay attention to rhythm, much as dancers do.
 Like Sacks, an athlete engaged in any endorphin-producing activity knows the fretful nervousness that ensues when he is deprived of the source of his euphoria.
 “Healthy addiction” sounds like a paradox, but to be addicted to the natural physical high that comes from exercise has got to be one of the best, and certainly the cheapest, thrills available to us.
 The life of the senses leads to kinds of pleasure that reach far beyond the senses.
 Buoyancy keeps our spirits, in several senses of the word, up.

-Willard Spiegelman is the Hughes Professor of English at Southern Methodist University and editor in chief of The Southwest Review.
-An enlarged version of this essay will be included in his forthcoming book Seven Pleasures: Essays on Ordinary Happiness.
+Willard Spiegelman is the Hughes Professor of English at Southern Methodist University and the editor-in-chief of the Southwest Review.
+His most recent book is Seven Pleasures: Essays on Ordinary Happiness.

 Comments are closed for this post.